MITRECND/WhoDat/es_design.md

     Raises:
         ESConnectionError - when ElasticSearch connection cannot be established.
+        ESQueryError - when error occurs at ElasticSearch from sent query/request.
         ESProcessingError - when ElasticSearch result cant be processed.
 Not raised, silently logged.
     """
     pass